CUBRID/cubrid-manual/en/api/adodotnet.rst

 		conn.Open();
 	}

-**Remark**

-*   The database connection in thread-based programming must be used independently each other.
+.. note:: The database connection in thread-based programming must be used independently each other.

 CUBRID Collections
 ------------------